 There are three types of Taungya

-1. Departmental Taungya: Under this, agricultural crops and plantation are raised by the forest department.
-By employing daily paid labours the main aim of raising agricultural crops along with the plantation is to keep along with the land free of unwanted vegetation.
+1. Departmental Taungya: Under this, agricultural crops and plantations are raised by the forest department.
+By employing daily paid laborers, raising agricultural crops and the plantation keeps the land free of unwanted vegetation.

 Advantages of Taungya System

 - Artificially, regeneration of the forest is done at a cheaper rate.

 - Problem of unemployment is solved to some extent.